IBM/watson-vehicle-damage-analyzer/README.md

 alias cordova='docker run -it --rm --privileged  -v $PWD:/mobile scottdangelo/cordova_build cordova'
 ```

-> Note: the ``mobile/config.xml is configured to build for Android API Level 23.
+> The ``mobile/config.xml`` file is configured to build for Android API Level 23.
 Adjust this if you wish to build for a different API:
 ```
 <preference name="android-targetSdkVersion" value="23" />
 ```